thfilipe/etch-a-sketch/README.md

 # etch-a-sketch
 Etch-a-sketch project from Odin.

-Basic functionality for black and rainbow colours as well as the ability to set the grid size from between 2-100.
+Basic functionality for black and rainbow colours as well as an eraser and the ability to set the grid size between 2-100.